waterbycounty

 What's happening with rivers in Dutchess County right now?

-Dutchess County's primary USGS streamgage on the TENMILE RIVER is currently reading 271 cubic feet per second — 84% of the long-term mean of 321.8 cfs.
+Dutchess County's primary USGS streamgage on the TENMILE RIVER has a pipeline snapshot of 271 cubic feet per second — 84% of the long-term mean of 321.8 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Dutchess County water compare to the New York average?